 Budgets not only help you secure investment for your film, but they are a vital tool for keeping your production costs on track and ensuring you have enough money to finish your project.

-Budgeting for a film should be a constantly evolving process as your production moves forward.
+Budgeting for an independent film should be a constantly evolving process as your production moves forward.
 It's vital to keep revisiting your budgeted costs and update them with actuals, so if necessary you can reallocate funds to the right departments.

 Remember, the more research and care you put into your film budget, the fewer surprises will come your way during filming!